exah/ya-fetch/README.md

 ### Instance with dynamic headers

-You can use an async or regular function to return headers for request dynamically.
+You can use an async or regular function to return options for request dynamically.

 ```js
 // api.js